paulmis/qz/docs/week 3/agenda.md

 _Inform_

 [16:40 - 16:45] **Present back-end progress + entity diagram**

-- Introduced Lombok into the workflow
+* Introduced Lombok into the workflow
-- Added user class
+* Added user class
-- Added question related entities
+* Added question related entities
-- Added the game entity
+* Added the game entity
 _Inform_

 [16:45 - 16:50] **Front-end progress**

-- Designed the lobby UI
+* Designed the lobby UI
-- Designed the game UI
+* Designed the game UI
-- Implemented the game UI in java FX
+* Implemented the game UI in java FX
 _Inform_

 [16:50 - 16:55] **Gitlab best practices**

-- Introduce the wiki for the documentation of the project
+* Introduce the wiki for the documentation of the project
-- Everyone should perform at least one code review on Gitlab and approve one MR
+* Everyone should perform at least one code review on Gitlab and approve one MR

 [16:55 - 17:00] **Present this week’s goals**

-- MVP for a single player game o Create the communication between the server and the client o Expose the endpoints necessary for a standard single player game to be played.
+* MVP for a single player game
+    * Create the communication between the server and the client
+    * Expose the endpoints necessary for a standard single player game to be played.
-- Complete the UI design for the application. o The authentication screens o The nickname selection screen o The lobby UI o The game screens
+* Complete the UI design for the application.
+    * The authentication screens
+    * The nickname selection screen
+    * The lobby UI
+    * The game screens
 _Inform_

 [17:00 - 17:10] **API endpoints**

-- User creation/ authentication
+* User creation/ authentication
-- Lobby retrieval
+* Lobby retrieval
-- Lobby joining
+* Lobby joining
-- Gathering the emojis
+* Gathering the emojis
-- Gathering the powerups
+* Gathering the powerups
-- Other
+* Other
 _Discuss_

 [17:10 - 17:15] **Approaching the HCI draft**

-- Finishing the UI
+* Finishing the UI
-- Getting reviews from other teams
+* Getting reviews from other teams
 _Discuss_

 [17:15 - 17:20] **Feedback Round**